microsoft/atlas-design/css/src/components/README.md

 ## Class nomenclature within components

 The component name itself should be a noun or noun-phrase.
-Endeavor to choose the shorted applicable word or series of words that best describes the component.
+Endeavor to choose the shortest applicable word or series of words that best describes the component.
 Modifiers on a particular component should contain the top level component within the class name.
 State based class modifiers will follow a different convention, and be prefixed with `is-`.

+Examples of state-targeting classes are:

+- `is-disabled`
+- `is-hovered`
+- `is-focused`

 ## Sizes within class names